NSAIDs (Non-Steroidal Anti-Inflammatory Drugs)

-NSAIDs appear to be particularly useful for menstrual migraines and migraines caused by exercise or exertion.
+NSAIDs appear to be particularly useful for menstrual migraine and migraine caused by exercise or exertion.

-How NSAIDs work
+How do NSAIDs work?

 NSAIDs come in the following forms: